resamsel/dbmanagr/README.md

 * Switch to the foreign table row
 * Configuration of what is shown based on table comments
 * Ability to filter rows by column_name=value
+* Shows foreign keys that point to the current table row

 ## Example
 Open Alfred and type:

 **select myuser@myhost/mydatabase/mytable/first_name=Herbert**